dapr/components-contrib/tests/certification/secretstores/hashicorp/vault/README.md

 ## Test support for multiple keys under the same secret
-1. Test feature is exposed via `Features`
-2. Test retrieval of secrets with multiple keys under it
+1. Test retrieval of secrets with multiple keys under it

 ## Out of scope